-Save time during board meetings by preparing draft board recommendations in advance, when appropriate Keep the reading short and sweet, including past meeting minutes Have available to all volunteer leaders important documents (either digitally or has printed handouts) including (but not limited to: □ Roster of the board members with bios, job descriptions, board responsibilities □ Committee lists, chairs, job descriptions, advisors Legal documents and policies, bylaws, policy on conflict of interest, travel expenses, insurance summaries □ Financial statements and budget □ Strategic framework and current plan □ Programs and service □ Upcoming and annual events 3.
-Make l board training a priority at every meeting Give board members a broad overview of the organization at least once (vision, mission, history, structure) Pick a particular section of this Leadership Manual for a focus area (fundraising, membership development, risk management, etc) During g Meetii ngs: Stay or Clearly define the outcomes you wish to achieve during the meeting to prevent lengthy, unfocused discussions Make sure everyone understands each task before the board Do not let the board get sidetracked by personal issues 2. onsent agendas To save time, combine routine items into one item for the board's approval Ease your board into consent agendas until everyone is comfortable with the idea 2 Focus on decision-making ی.
-Change the format of meetings from show-and-tell to give-and-take Give the board important work to do 4. e all board members - ensuring everyone has the opportunity to speak Let board members learn from others Stress that interactive learning is as important for long-time members as it is for new board members sure the facilitator (chapter president/ council chair) remains neutral 6. e the right meeting place and room set-up Try holding meetings at a site that will help board members connect with the organization's mission Vary the meeting site throughout the year Seek a quiet place Consider the seating arrangements Watch where you sit 7. inances understandable , Know how much is too much information Make sure the financial reports the board receives are timely and accurate Teach the board to look for expenses or income that is significantly over or under budget 8.
-Focus on the mission Provide context to board meetings by reminding the board of the organization's mission 363 and current strategic plan to keep it fresh and relevant.
-9. the most of the minutes Include the basics Do not provide too much detail Record information that could be helpful during a legal review Circulate the minutes a few days after the meeting 10 a good time
+- 1. Stay on topic - ♦ Clearly define the outcomes you wish to achieve to prevent lengthy, unfocused discussions - ♦ Make sure everyone understands each task before the board - ♦ Do not let the board get sidetracked by personal issues - 2.
+Use consent agendas - ♦ To save time, combine routine items into one item for the board's approval - ♦ Ease your board into consent agendas until everyone is comfortable with the idea - 3.
+Focus on decision-making - ♦ Change the format of meetings from show-and-tell to give-and-take - ♦ Encourage committee development to do the planning work outside the board meeting - 4.
+Involve all board members ensuring everyone has the opportunity to speak - ♦ Let board members learn from others - ♦ Stress that interactive learning is as important for long-time members as it is for new members - 5.
+Make sure the facilitator (chapter president/ council chair) remains neutral - 6.
+Choose the right meeting place and room set-up - ♦ Try holding meetings at a site that will help board members connect with the organization's mission - ♦ Vary the meeting site throughout the year - ♦ Seek a quiet place - ♦ Consider the seating arrangements - 7.
+Keep finances understandable - ♦ Know how much is too much information - ♦ Make sure the financial reports the board receives are timely and accurate - ♦ Teach the board to look for expenses or income that is significantly over or under budget - ♦ Ensure compliance with the Financial & Property Controls Policy and reporting requirements - 8.
+Focus on the mission - ♦ Provide context by reviewing the mission and strategic plan to keep it fresh and relevant. - 9.
+Make the most of the minutes - ♦ Include the basics and do not provide unnecessary detail - ♦ Record information that could be helpful during a financial or legal review - ♦ Circulate the minutes a few days after the meeting - 10.
+Have a good time - ♦ Never underestimate the power of humor... or fishing.